micene09/scarlett/docs/api/request-options.md

 })
 ```

-Options provided at this level are considered as **Global Layer Options**.
+Options provided at this level are considered as **Global Layer** options.

 Every option can also be overridden at the request method's level: